Concave majorant of stochastic processes and Burgers turbulence: Extremal set of random processes

 \section{Extremal set of random processes}

-In a first time we show that the negligibility of the extremal set of L\'evy processes and It\^o processes occurs almost surely.
+The first part of the results consists in proving that the negligibility of the extremal set of L\'evy processes and It\^o processes occurs almost surely, if the underlying measure is Lebesgue measure $\lambda$.
 Then the topology of the extremal set of L\'evy processes with bounded variation is more profoundly investigated, and stronger results are obtained.